cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 #### Dynamic access control

-[Security-Guard](https://knative.dev/docs/serving/app-security/security-guard-about/) implements dynamic access control by introducing an Access Control gate in front of every **Service Instance**.The Access Control can be configured to block **service requests** based on the request **confidence level**.
+[Security-Guard](https://knative.dev/docs/serving/app-security/security-guard-about/) implements dynamic access control by introducing an Access Control gate in front of every **Service Instance**.
+The Access Control can be configured to block **service requests** based on the request **confidence level**.

 ## References